tylerharter/cs301-projects/fall19/p5/README.md

 stands for billion!
 These may appear in the dataset, but the answer you compute (`864230464997`) should not use them.

-### Q15: How many years experienced the formation of atleast four hurricanes?
+### Q15: How many years experienced the formation of at least four hurricanes?

 ### Function Suggestion: